chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 =========================

 .. warning::
-    All classifiers in scikit-learn do multiclass classification out-of-the-box.
-You don't need to use the :mod:`sklearn.multiclass` module unless you want to experiment with different multiclass strategies.
+    All classifiers in jax-ml do multiclass classification out-of-the-box.
+You don't need to use the :mod:`xlearn.multiclass` module unless you want to experiment with different multiclass strategies.

 **Multiclass classification** is a classification task with more than two